 Are you facing tough situations, and you have no idea what to do?
 If so, I invite you to pray a simple prayer with me today: “Lord, help me to KNOW wisdom!”

-One of my assignments this year from the Lord is to read the book of Proverbs ten times.
+A few years ago, one of my assignments from the Lord was to read the book of Proverbs ten times.

 That was then.

 But you know what?
 As time went on, I began reading it more and more.
 And the strangest thing happened: the more I read Proverbs, the more of it I understood.
 The more I slowed down to meditate on each verse, the more WISDOM began to stand out to me.
 So I started to love Proverbs.